 The aroma depends on the species of the coffee plant.
-Robusta coffee is characterized by stronger and bitter aromas, while Arabian coffee is sweet and delicate.
+Stronger and bitter aromas characterize robusta coffee, while Arabian coffee is sweet and delicate.
 The term “body”, instead, indicates the structure of the coffee, in particular its physical properties, which are perceived by the mouth.
 There are 3 different types of bodies, namely full, medium or round coffee.

 Although the flavor depends a lot on personal taste, it is possible to distinguish coffees with more delicate flavors and others with more intense flavors, as well as a fruity or floral aftertaste that can be more or less appreciated according to one’s preferences.